Prologue – Cowboys & Indians Play by Maida Withers

 Original Performance on January 12, 1991

-Prologue: Cowboys and Indians Play, solo by Maida Withers:
+Prologue: Cowboys and Indians Play, solo by Maida Withers

 (1991) December 1, Dance Place, Washington, DC

-(1992) February 7 & 8 – Dance for the Earth concert, Arlington, Virginia, USA
+(1992) February 7 & 8 – Dance for the Earth concert, Thomas Jefferson Community Center Theatre, Arlington, Virginia, USA

-(1992) May 20 to June 1 – specific date TBD – National Theatre, Brasilia, Brazil*
+(1992) May ? specific date TBD -, 1992 National Theatre, Brasilia, Brazil*

-*Prologue: Cowboys and Indians Play solo by Maida, was performed in Brasilia, Brazil for the gala opening of OMAME Projecto, international artists organization prior to artist’s participation in the United Nation’s Earth Summit, Eco ’92, Rio de Janeiro, Brazil, June 3 to 14, 1992.
+solo by Maida, was performed in the beautiful National Theatre, Brasilia, Brazil, for the gala opening of OMAME Projecto, international artists organization founded in Brazil, that invited over 100 international artists to join in cultural and educational initiatives in Brasilia, Brazil and, then, participate in initiatives related to the United Nation’s Earth Summit, Eco ’92, Rio de Janeiro, Brazil, June 3 to 14, 1992.

 Prologue: Cowboys and Indians Play is a solo performance of dance and spoken text written and performed by Maida Withers – her view of the west as a cowgirl and as the great granddaughter of pioneering settlers in Utah.
 Prologue presents the wit that underlies many of Withers’ works – a combination of hopefulness and cynicism about humans and the earth.